How and When is Autism Diagnosed?

 - Presents development delays

 This is a shortlist, and someone with Autism may show one or all of these.
-Every person with Autism is genuinely unique.

 When Can Autism Be Diagnosed?

-The earliest signs of Autism are the absence of expected behaviors.
-This is why it is so important to schedule your child’s well checkups.
-It’s there you can ensure your child is growing and developing according to expectations.
-An experienced professional can diagnose ASD in toddlers as young as 18 to 24 months.
 Still, ASD is often not diagnosed until 3 to 5 years of age or later.
-While those unfamiliar with the intricacies of the disorder may have expected that age to be higher, autism diagnosis in a 2-year-old is surprisingly common, and this early discovery can be critical to the child’s mental and emotional wellbeing.
+While those unfamiliar with the intricacies of the disorder may have expected that age to be higher, autism diagnosis in a 2-year-old is surprisingly common, and this early discovery can be critical to the child’s mental and emotional well-being.
+If you’re unsure if your child has been screened, you can ask for a screening.

 How is Autism Diagnosed?